-11.3 Installment Payable
+Installment Payable

-The installment payable represents liability to Phinma Group for the purchase of the 100% shares of stocks BIPC by the Company.
-The following are the provisions indicated in the contract to sell entered by the Company and Phinma Group:
+The installment payable represents liability to Phinma Group for the purchase of the 100% shares of stocks in Bacnotan Industrial Park Corp (BIPC) by PPPI.
+The following are the provisions indicated in the Contract to Sell entered by the Parent Company with the Phinma Group:

-(a) The installment payable shall earn an interest at PDST-F (Philippine Dealings System Treasury-Fixing plus 3% and are payable monthly starting the seventh month from the signing of the agreement until February 2014.
+The installment payable bears interest at PDST-F (Philippine Dealings System Treasury-Fixing plus 3% and are payable monthly starting the seventh month from the signing of the agreement until February 2014.